 - In the Continue installation if the exit code is field, enter 0

 The settings will reflect in the client computers during the agent's 90-minute refresh cycle, during startup or during logon—whichever takes place earlier.

 If the folder that you are looking for already exists, you will see the error message, "Pre-Installation failed : Another version of this product is already installed.
 Installation of this version cannot continue.
 To configure or remove the existing version of this product, use Add/Remove Programs on the Control Panel.", when you check the deployment status.
-Desktop Central will not install the package that you created.
+Endpoint Central will not install the package that you created.